escalonn/mm_notes/readme.txt

-    treasure stacks seems to go up by 1 randomly, and set refresh time to 1 hour in the future. when you get a treasure bubble? also when you don't? when refresh time, stacks resets to 0, but refresh time doesn't update
+    treasure stacks seems to go up by 1 randomly, and set refresh time to 1 hour in the future. when you get a treasure bubble? also when you don't? when refresh time, stacks resets to 0, but refresh time doesn't update bubble stacks seems to go up by 1 randomly, and NOT set refresh time to 1 hour in the future. when you get an hourglass bubble? also sometimes when you don't?